tywzoj/sandbox-rootfs/README.md

 # Sandbox RootFS

+This is a fork of [lyrio-dev/sandbox-rootfs](https://github.com/lyrio-dev/sandbox-rootfs).

+## Description

 This is the sandbox's rootfs used by [lyrio-judge](https://github.com/lyrio-dev/judge).
-It's based on Ubuntu 22.04 and contains compilers (and interpreters) below:
+It's based on Ubuntu 24.04 and contains compilers (and interpreters) below:

 * GCC 12
 * Clang 14 (from [LLVM](https://apt.llvm.org/))